Considering Home-Based Monitoring for COPD

 Telemonitoring not only cuts travel time, it allows you to take your health into your own hands and begin to change your behavior in beneficial ways.
 In fact, patient empowerment may be the greatest advantages of telemonitoring; by learning to identify exacerbations and manage challenges yourself, you can reduce your number of visits to the hospital and keep yourself more comfortable in your home.

-You May Also Like:Understanding COPD Hypoxia
+You May Also Like:The Best COPD Resources

 Related Search Topics (Ads):